murtyjones/docker-pypy-sandbox/README.md

 [![Build Status](https://travis-ci.org/murtyjones/docker-pypy-sandbox.svg?branch=master)](https://travis-ci.org/murtyjones/docker-pypy-sandbox)
 # Docker PyPy Sandbox

 This is a fork of [docker-python-sandbox](https://github.com/christophetd/docker-python-sandbox), intended to be used with PyPy instead of the typical Python compiler (CPython).
-Unless you know that you need PyPy, it is advised that you stick with `docker-python-sandbox`.
+Unless you know that you need PyPy, it is advised that you stick with the original package.

+## Why PyPy over CPython?
+PyPy provides a robust [sandboxing feature](http://doc.pypy.org/en/latest/sandbox.html), whereas CPython is notoriously difficult to lock down.
+PyPy in combination with Docker is a good place to start when exploring arbitrary Python code execution.

 ## Example use (Linux)
 1. [Install Docker](https://docs.docker.com/engine/installation/)